Dental bridges are one solution for replacing missing teeth

 Understanding how dental bridges work

 Dental bridges work by providing patients with a restoration that replaces one or more teeth in a row.
 The false teeth, called pontics, are integrated with dental crowns on each side.
 The adjacent teeth are used to support the dental bridge, allowing patients to “bridge the gap” left behind from lost or extracted teeth.
-Dental bridges are bonded in place and can last many years with proper care, while staying more affordable than other permanent options such as dental implants.
-We find dental bridges to be more desirable than partial dentures for many of our patients.
+Dental bridges are bonded in place and can last many years with proper care.
+They are more affordable than other permanent options such as dental implants.
+Dental bridges are a better option than partial dentures for our patients.

 How to care for dental bridges